holochain-open-dev/cell-client/README.md

 unsubscribe();
 ```

-Here, use `BaseClient` instead of `HolochainClient` or `HoloClient` if you want your calls to be Holo/Holochain agnostic.
+Here, use `AgnosticClient` instead of `HolochainClient` or `HoloClient` if you want your calls to be Holo/Holochain agnostic.

 ### CellClient